mixxorz/BehaveToolkit/README.md

 ```

-If you're installing inside a virtualenv, you need to update the
-"python_interpreter" setting in your project file.
+By default, behave will be launched using the value returned by `which behave`.
+If you want to modify the way behave gets launched (if you're using a virtualenv, for example), you need to update the "behave_command" setting in your project file.

 ```

 {
   "settings":
   {
-    "python_interpreter": "/path/to/virtualenv/bin/python"
+    "behave_command": ["/path/to/virtualenv/bin/behave"]
   }
 }

 ```

-You can now start using BehaveToolkit by opening your command palette
-`Super + Shift + P`(`Ctrl + Shift + P` on Windows), typing `Behave` and
-selecting the action you want to do.

-Certain actions can only be done when certain files are open. (e.g. "Go to step
-definition" only shows up when you have a feature file open.)
+You can now start using BehaveToolkit by opening your command palette, typing `Behave` and selecting the action you want to do.
+Certain actions can only be done when certain files are open. (e.g. "Go to step definition" only shows up when you have a feature file open.)

 ## How to Contribute